xHarbour-org/xharbour/xharbour/contrib/gd/README.txt

 - GNU systems / GCC

 to build library on Win32 with BCC use:
-Download bdg.dll from this link: http://www.boutell.com/gd/http/gdwin32.zip
+Download bgd.dll from this link: http://www.boutell.com/gd/http/gdwin32.zip
 then
    make_b32.bat